Skip to content

 optim = optax.adam(1e-3)

-opt_state = optim.init(eqx.filter(network, eqx.is_array))
+opt_state = optim.init(eqx.filter(model, eqx.is_array))

 @eqx.filter_value_and_grad